ahuacate/pve-medialab/README.md

 Use Medialab Easy Script Toolbox on your server and select the `Kodirsync User Manager` option.
 Then select `Create a new user account` and follow the prompts to create a new user account.
 An installer package will be emailed to the new user and Proxmox administrator.

 ### 14.4.2.
 Can I connect my USB storage disk to my Android phone?
 Yes, you can connect your USB storage disk to your Android phone, but there are a few considerations to keep in mind.
 Firstly, you need to ensure that you have selected the disk portability option during the installation process.
 Additionally, Android requires the use of the exFAT filesystem for compatibility with external storage devices.
 To connect your USB storage disk, charger, and phone simultaneously, you will need a USB 'Y-cable'.
 It's worth noting that using a solid-state drive (SSD) disk may work without the need for charging, albeit with potential severe battery drain.
-However, for rotational disks, it is unlikely to function properly without an additional power source.
+However, rotational disks, are unlikely to function properly without an additional power source.

 ### 14.4.3.
 Can I connect my USB storage disk to my Apple phone?
 No, connecting a USB storage disk directly to an Apple phone is not supported.
 However, there might be a possibility of making it work if you can run Linux bash/shell scripts on your Apple phone and possess the necessary knowledge to do so.